xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 ![XSF and Google Summer of Code 2022](/images/logos/GSoC_2022_Logo.png "XSF and Google Summer of Code 2022")

 - The XSF has been accepted as hosting organization at [Google Summer of Code 2022 (GSoC)](https://xmpp.org/community/gsoc-2022/).
-- XMPP Newsletter via mail: We migrated to our [own mail-list server](https://mail.jabber.org/mailman/listinfo/newsletter) and stopped using Tinyletter.
-Its read-only and you will receive the XMPP Newsletter on a monthly basis.
-It also eliminates the privacy concerns with Tinyletter.
+- XMPP Newsletter via mail: We migrated to our [own server for a mailing list](https://mail.jabber.org/mailman/listinfo/newsletter) in order to move away from Tinyletter.
+It is a read-only list on which, once you subscribe to it, you will receive the XMPP Newsletter on a monthly basis.
+We moved away from Tinyletter due to privacy concerns.
 - By the way, have you checked our nice [XMPP RFC page](https://xmpp.org/rfcs/)? :-)

 ## XSF fiscal hosting projects